Evaluation of the performance of the event reconstruction algorithms in the JSNS$^2$ experiment using a $^{252}$Cf calibration source: Event Selection for Cf Source Data

-A coincidence technique is used for the event selection for neutron captured events from $^{252}$Cf source.
-As is well-known, the source emits fission gammas at the same time as the neutron emission, therefore these gammas can be used as coincidence signals to identify neutrons captured.
-The selection criteria are shown in Table~\ref{tab:Cfslection}.
-The total energy of the fission gammas are distributed up to 20~MeV~\cite{CITE:Cffission}, therefore the 12-20~MeV of energy for the prompt activities are required.
-The threshold of 12~MeV is used to distinguish the prompt activities from the delayed activities.
+The $^{252}$Cf source emits prompt fission gammas simultaneously with neutrons.
+As the neutrons capture on the scintillator after a short delay, resulting in additional gamma emission, they are identified by detecting the coincidence of two signals within a short time window.
+The selection criteria for this coincidence technique are detailed in Table~\ref{tab:Cfselection}.
+The total energy of the fission gammas can reach up to 20~MeV~\cite{CITE:Cffission}, thus an energy range of 12-20~MeV is required for prompt activities.
+A 12~MeV threshold is used to distinguish prompt activities from delayed activities.

-The energy and vertex information is given by the calibration, but the iterative process between the calibration and the event selection provides improved samples for the studies.
+The calibration provides energy and vertex information, and an iterative process between the calibration and the event selection refines the samples for further studies.

-Figure~\ref{fig:XY_R150} shows the reconstructed vertices of the n-Gd captured events on the x-y plane for the $R$=150.0~cm calibration, after the selection criteria were applied.
+Figure~\ref{fig:XY_R150} displays the reconstructed vertices of n-Gd capture events in the x-y plane for the $R$ = 160.0~cm calibration, after applying the selection criteria.

-\section{Event reconstruction methodology}
+\section{Event Reconstruction Methodology}

-The event reconstruction algorithm in JSNS$^2$~\cite{CITE:JADE} uses the observed charges of PhotoMultiplier Tube (PMT) signals and the expected ones based on an effective photo-cathode area calculation for a PMT with respect to the isotropic scintillation light.
-The light is assumed to be emitted from the point source.
-The effective photo-cathode area depends on the distance ($r$) between the point source and a PMT, which correspond to a 1/$r^2$ function and the zenith angle ($\eta$) of the point source with respect to the PMT photo-cathode sphere center.
-The photo-cathode covers only a specific area of PMT, therefore the effective photo-cathode area also depends on the zenith angle.
+The event reconstruction algorithm in JSNS$^2$~\cite{CITE:JADE} utilizes the observed charges of PhotoMultiplier Tube (PMT) signals and compares them with expected values based on an effective photocathode area calculation for a PMT.
+This calculation assumes the isotropic emission of scintillation light assumed to originate from a point source.
+The effective photocathode area is influenced by two main factors: the distance ($r$) between the point source and the PMT, following a 1/$r^2$ function, and the zenith angle ($\eta$) of the point source relative to the center of the PMT photocathode sphere.
+Because the photocathode covers only a specific area of the PMT, the effective photocathode area also depends on the zenith angle.